In Iceland's election, political stability again at stake | Politics

 Left-wing parties are also calling for more government spending on healthcare, which has been the most important topic in the election.
 Successful weathering of the pandemic and the lifting of coronavirus restrictions has reopened borders, providing a needed boost to the vital tourism sector, which attracted some 2 million foreign visitors in 2019.

-Polls were due to close at 2200 GMT, with a final result expected on Sunday morning.
+Polls closed at 2200 GMT on Saturday, with a final result expected on Sunday morning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)